I enjoy having pet fish and maintaining my aquariums. I'm happy to share my advice on how to make a tank safe, healthy, and beautiful.

 Number of Fish in a Tank

 The number of fish that will fit in your aquarium depends on the aquarium size.
-That may seem obvious, but there's just a bit more too it than that.
+That may seem obvious, but there's just a bit more to it than that.
 While there is no perfect way to determine the actual number of fish that you should stock in your tank, there is a general rule, and here it is:

 That sounds very simple, right?
 Wrong!
-The problem is that this overly simplified statement is nearly impossible to apply for any new fish tank owner.
+The problem is that this overly simplified statement is nearly impossible to apply to any new fish tank owner.
 This is because fish that we stock a fish tank with are usually babies, and they will grow.
 I have never seen a pet owner at the fish store carefully calculating the mature size of the fish being purchased.
 This means trouble down the road for some of them.

+Before you head to the store, read on!
+There's more to learn to save your fish.
 The only way to create a truly healthy underwater environment and to determine how many fish your tank will hold is to grow into it over time.
 Here is the process outlined for how to do just that.

-What To Do Before You Add Fish
+What to Do Before You Add Fish

 One of the most important steps in setting up a new fish tank is to prepare the water, and water fresh from your sink is not a great place for new fish.
-First you need to go through a process called aquarium cycling to setup this new ecosystem.
+First you need to go through a process called aquarium cycling to set up this new ecosystem.

-This is also the time to adjust the temperature to get it just right, so you don't have to experiment with your new heater at the expense of your fish.
+- This is also the time to adjust the temperature to get it just right so you don't have to experiment with your new heater at the expense of your fish.
 A range of 75–80 degrees is a good target, so shoot for the middle of that range and you will be pleasing most tropical fish.

 - Finally, get some fish food, a small skimmer, a water test kit, and a siphon ready so that you can be a responsible fish owner once the little guys arrive.
-I use a siphon that starts the flow of water easily with the squeeze of an air pocket built-in to the hose, and I love the water test strips for ease of use.
+I use a siphon that starts the flow of water easily with the squeeze of an air pocket built in to the hose, and I love the water test strips for ease of use.

 Adding the First Fish to a Fish Tank

-Now that you're ready, go ahead and head to the pet store.
+Now that you're ready, head to the pet store.
 The job of the first few fish is to further establish the environment.
 It can be tough in there, so send in some tough fish.

-- Start with two to three fish, assuming you have at least a 10 gallon tank.
+- Start with two to three fish, assuming you have at least a 10-gallon tank.
 If your fish tank is smaller than that, a single fish can get things started.

-When you get this fish home, feed lightly.
+- When you get this fish home, feed it lightly.
 Too much food is a really bad idea.
 You may notice that it takes the fish a day to eat well.

-Fish Water Testing Kit
+Fish Water-Testing Kit

-Now that you're on your way, start testing the water with an aquarium water testing kit of some kind.
+Now that you're on your way, start testing the water with an aquarium water-testing kit of some kind.
 You can find all sorts, but I personally use the testing strips, which seem to do a nice job, and I love the convenience of using them.
 With an all-in-one test kit, you can monitor the water for these key components:

-pH Level - This is a measure of acidity or alkalinity in your water.
+- pH Level: This is a measure of acidity or alkalinity in your water.
 Your fish can take the outer range of either, but they don't like rapid changes in it.
 The desired range is 6.5–8.2.

-Hardness - This measures things like calcium in your water.
+- Hardness: This measures things like calcium in your water.
 Too hard or too soft can be harmful to fish.
 The best range is between 50–150 ppm for nearly all tropical fish.

-Nitrate and Nitrite - These are basically made from the waste of bacteria that help to keep ammonia under control.
+- Nitrate and Nitrite: These are basically made from the waste of bacteria that help to keep ammonia under control.
 It's best to have a level under 40 ppm for nitrate and .5 ppm for nitrite.

-Ammonia - This is basically created from the waste of your fish.
+- Ammonia: This is basically created from the waste of your fish.
 In a new aquarium it may register at a bad level, but once the good bacteria get going this number should dwindle to nothing.
 The best level for ammonia is zero.

-Basically, once your chemical levels get under control, you can add more fish, 2-3 at a time, until you think your fish have hit the 1 inch per gallon of water cap—after you have projected their final size, of course.
+Basically, once your chemical levels get under control, you can add more fish, two to three at a time, until you think your fish have hit the one inch per gallon of water cap—after you have projected their final size, of course.